Using a custom domain name

 How do I set up a custom domain for my blog?

-- Choose a registrar or use tools like Instant Domain Search and Domainr to find and buy a domain name that's available.
+- Choose a registrar, or use tools like Yahoo Domains or Domainr to find and buy a domain name that's available.
 (This usually costs about $10-$40 per year.)

 - Make a configuration change depending on the number of levels in your desired domain.
 Your registrar should have instructions on how to do this.